PLAID-lib/PLAID-lib.github.io/_pages/project.md

 At the heart of PLAID is the seemless exchange of dataset for streamlined collaboration.
 Six interactive benchmarks are provided in a [HuggingFace community](https://huggingface.co/PLAIDcompetitions).
 Corresponding datasets are provided in [HuggingFace](https://huggingface.co/PLAID-datasets) as well, and in a [Zenodo community](https://zenodo.org/communities/plaid_datasets).

-Each dataset comes with a visualization application, hosted as a Hugging Face space:
+Each dataset comes with a visualization application, hosted as a Hugging Face space, for example:
 <iframe
 	src="https://plaid-datasets-vki-ls59-visu.hf.space"
 	frameborder="0"
-	width="1300"
+	width="1000"
 	height="700"
 ></iframe>